Student working on the computer

 • CSE 434 Autonomous Vehicles 3 cr

-• CSE 435 Software Engineering 3 cr
+• CSE 435 Requirements Analysis and Software Engineering in Practice 3 cr

 • CSE 450 Translation of Programming Languages 3 cr